ErikMontenegro11/HackTheBox/Challenges/Lernaean/README.md

 ## Failed Response:
 ![](response.png)

- - After some time trying to gather what clues I could, I got stuck.
-I re-read the login page and it says "Don't try and guess my password."
+ - After some time trying to gather what clues I could, I re-read the login page and it says "Don't try and guess my password."
 To me, this meant that it was something not easily guessed and was a suggestion to use a tool.
 Examining the failed response more closely, I noticed that the very first title after the "Invalid password!" text was, "Login - Lernaean."
 Since I had no clue what Lernaean meant, I decided to search the word.
 Lo and behold, my search returned information about Lernaean Hydra, a serpentine water monster in Greek mythology.
 Huge clue to use Hydra password cracker in Kali.<br/>